cronologic-de/ug_ndigo6g/source/packform/tdcdata.rst

 .. _tdcpacket bit table:

-Data encoding for TDC hits
+Data Encoding for TDC Hits
 --------------------------

 The following bit table shows the encoding of the payload data